aattea14/latin102/composition2.md

 Your third sentence should say that Hercules put the garment on and it immediately burst into flames.

-3) Hercules induit vestimentum et vestimentum statim displosit❌ **See gloss for better vocabulary option.** in flammato.
+3) Hercules induit vestimentum et vestimentum statim flammavit.
+(CHANGED?)

 Your fourth sentence should express that Hercules threw the slave, whom Deianira had sent to bring the garment back, into the sea.

-4) Hercules iecit famulum, quid❌ Deianira miserat ❌ **Need purpose here, too** ferre vestimentum, in mare.
+4) Hercules iecit famulum, quem❌ Deianira miserat ❌ **Need purpose here, too** ferre vestimentum, in mare.

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.